-ALBUQUERQUE, N.M. — Insureds are not entitled to recover emotional distress damages as a result of an insurer’s alleged bad faith handling of their claim for water damages because the insureds suffered no physical injury that would entitle them to such damages under New Mexico law, a New Mexico federal judge said Oct.
-10 (Hector Fava, et al. v.
+ALBUQUERQUE, N.M. — An insurer is not entitled to summary judgment on a bad faith claim alleged by insureds who maintain that they are entitled to coverage for water damage because the insureds presented sufficient facts from which a jury could find that the insurer’s coverage denial was made in bad faith, a New Mexico federal judge said Dec.
+20 (Hector Fava, et al. v.
 Liberty Mutual Insurance Corp., No. 17-456, D. N.M., 2018 U.S. Dist.
-LEXIS 175153).
+LEXIS 215009).

 SAN FRANCISCO — A disability insurer did not issue a final denial of a claim for total disability benefits, a California federal judge said Jan.
 4 in granting the insurer’s motion for summary judgment in a breach of contract and bad faith suit filed by an insured (Sunil Srinivasan, DDS v.
 Continental Assurance Co., et al., No. 18-4371, N.D.
 Calif., 2019 U.S. Dist.
 LEXIS 1894).

 NEW YORK — A federal judge in New York on Dec.
 20 dismissed without prejudice a man’s lawsuit accusing his father’s long-term care insurance provider of unlawfully canceling his policy for failure to pay his annual premium, explaining that claims for breach of contract and breach of fiduciary duty are untimely and should be amended (Kesav Dama v.
 Prudential Life Insurance Company of America, No. 18-cv-03104, E.D.
 N.Y., 2018 U.S. Dist.
 LEXIS 215738).